cse110-fa21-group21/cse110-fa21-group21/admin/videos/Instruction.md

 1. Introduce yourself
 2. Do something fun
 3. Doing a ending:
-  - CE group say: WE ARE 10
+  - CE group say: WE ARE NINE
   - CS group say: PLUS
-  - MATH-CS group: NINE
+  - MATH-CS group: TEN

 **Keep in mind maximum time limit is 2:30 for the entire video**